sproulel-zz/interesting_work/Resume.md

 :   Data Science; Galvanize
     New York

     Galvanize offers a lot of unique opportunities for students.
-A program I worked closely with gave me the ability to
-    study the most recent nueral networks.
+A program I worked closely with gave me the ability to study the most recent nueral networks.
 They gave me insights and understanding into how these new nueral nets will be used in the future.
 I have a few of them featured.
-I got to work on Adversarial Networks which are on the cutting edge research on nueral networks.
+I got to work on Adversarial Networks which are on the cutting edge of research on nueral networks.
     Focus: Deep Learning

 Experience